Bunnyfcc/qinzhang.github.io/index.md

 # News
 ---

 - **Sep, 2024**: A paper, “EGonc : Energy-based Open-Set Node Classification with substitute Unknowns”, is accepted by NeurIPS, 2024.
-Congratulations, Zelin!;
+Congratulations, Zelin!
 - **Sep, 2024**: A paper, “CHAmbi: A New Benchmark on Chinese Ambiguity Challenges for Large Language Models”, is accepted by EMNLP, 2024.
-Congratulations, Sihan!;
+Congratulations, Sihan!
 - **July, 2024**: A paper, “Open-world Structured Sequence Learning Via Dense Target Encoding”, is accepted by Information Sciences, 2024.
-Congratulations, Ziqi!;
+Congratulations, Ziqi!
 - **July, 2024**: A paper, “ReCoS: A Novel Benchmark for Cross-Modal Image-Text Retrieval in Complex Real-Life Scenarios”, is accepted by ACM MM, 2024.
-Congratulations, Jimeng!;
+Congratulations, Jimeng!
 - **July, 2024**: A paper, “A Payment Transaction Pre-training Model for Fraud Transaction Detection”, is accepted by CIKM, 2024.
-Congratulations, Wenxi!;
+Congratulations, Wenxi!
 - **Aug, 2024**: I will attend and serve as a session chair in IJCAI 2024 in Jeju Island, South Korea.
-Hope to see you there;
+Hope to see you there.
 - **May, 2024**: A paper, “End-to-end approach of multi-grained embedding of categorical features in tabular data”, is accepted by IPM, 2024.
-Congratulations, Han Liu!;
+Congratulations, Han Liu!
 - **May, 2024**: A paper, “A fine-grained self-adapting prompt learning approach for few-shot learning with pre-trained language models”, is accepted by KBS, 2024.
-Congratulations, Xiaojun!;
+Congratulations, Xiaojun!
 - **Apr, 2024**: A paper, “CONC: Complex-noise-resistant Open-set Node Classification with Adaptive Noise Detection”, is accepted by IJCAI, 2024.
-Congratulations, Jiexin!;
+Congratulations, Jiexin!
 - **May, 2024**: A paper, “PH-Net: Semi-Supervised Breast Lesion Segmentation via Patch-wise Hardness”, is accepted by CVPR, 2024.
-Congratulations, Siyao!;
+Congratulations, Siyao!
 - **Dec, 2023**: Two papers, “ROGPL: Robust Open-Set Graph Learning via Region-based Prototype Learning” and “Multi-level Cross-modal Alignment for Image Clustering”, are accepted by AAAI 2024.
-Congratulations, Xiaowei and Liping!;
+Congratulations, Xiaowei and Liping!
 - **Dec, 2023**: A paper, “Unsupervised multiple choices question answering via universal corpus”, is accepted by ICASSP, 2024.
-Congratulations, Hao Ge!;
+Congratulations, Hao Ge!

 # Publications
 ---